 - Expression — Contradiction, arguing in circles, meaningless statements, mistaken authority, false analogy, and irrational appeals; and

 - Reaction — Changing the subject, shifting the burden of proof, creating a straw man, and attacking the critic.
-In class, students are asked to use this role as they review the article.
+Students are asked to use this role in class as they review the article.

 Groups spent thirty minutes discussing their analysis with one another.
-Upon completion of the assignment, the instructor asks each table to report its results.
-The activity not only gets students engaged in a deeper consideration of the topic but also helped improve their skills in the identification of strong and weak arguments — something that will serve them well in the future (Modified from Barkley 251).
+Upon completing the assignment, the instructor asks each table to report its results.
+The activity not only gets students engaged in a deeper consideration of the topic but also helps improve their skills in the identification of strong and weak arguments — something that will serve them well in the future (Modified from Barkley 251).

 In his Organizational Theory course, the professor has developed several online modules on the following decision-making models:

 - incremental bargaining,

 He created an Analytic Teams activity to help students fully understand these models.
 He assigns each table one of the four models and gives them a case study detailing a complex situation that requires a decision.
 Students at each table should review the case as if they were a consultant to the organization in the case.
 Each table reports its decision-making model, describes how it might be applied to the case, and suggests a solution based on that model.
 Students argue their cases and decide which solution to guide their decision-making process, along with a rationale for why it was the best choice (Modified from Barkley 251-252).

 Barkley, Elizabeth F. et al. Collaborative Learning Techniques A Handbook For College Faculty.
 Wiley, 2014. pp. 249-254.